jamersonnascimento/computer_shop-crud-node/README.md

 - **`server.js`**: This is the entry point of the application.
 It typically configures the web server and starts the application.

 This directory structure follows a typical organization of Node.js projects with Express.js, where source code is divided into controllers, models, and routes for better modularity and maintenance.
 Additionally, configuration files and the manifest file are used to configure the application and manage dependencies.

-# 8. Technologies Used

-1. **Node.js**: It is the JavaScript runtime platform that allows server-side development of web applications.
-It is widely used for web applications and RESTful APIs due to its efficiency and scalability.

-2. **Express.js**: It is a web framework for Node.js that simplifies web application and API development.
-It offers features for creating routes, handling HTTP requests, and managing middleware.

-3. **JavaScript**: The primary programming language for both server-side and client-side development in modern web projects.

-4. **Sequelize**: A Node.js library that is an Object-Relational Mapping (ORM) for relational databases.
-It facilitates interaction with SQL databases like MySQL, PostgreSQL, or SQLite by mapping JavaScript objects to database tables.

-5. **Git**: A widely used version control system for tracking changes in source code and collaborating on software projects.

-6. **GitHub**: A source code hosting platform that allows storage, collaboration, and management of Git-based projects.

-These are the main technologies and tools used in the project based on the provided directory structure.
-It's important to note that the choice of technologies may vary depending on the specific project requirements and the preferences of the development team.
-Node.js and Express.js are a common choice for web application development due to their efficiency and popularity in the developer community.

 # 9. Contribution